IMDEANetworksWNG/MultiLoc/README.md

 # MultiLoc implementation (dataset + localization algorithms)
 Run matlab_scripts/Main.m to run the main of the MultiLoc implementation.

 Take into account that the Main_HF.m is commented since it extracts the mmWave CSI and ToF.
 The CSI data cleaning uses GMM and we believe that every time is executed it does not produce the same output.
-We recomment yo use the already processed data of the project.
+We recommend using the already processed mmWave data of the project.

-The Main_LFs are also commented since mD-track takes a considerably amount of time to get the path parameters, but feel free to execute it.
+The Main_LFs are also commented since the mD-track algorithm takes a considerable amount of time to get the path parameters, but feel free to execute it.